-Each school has one or more professional advisors to assist the faculty advisors.
-Professional Advisors assist students with a variety of tasks, such as developing a 2-year academic plan or providing guidance with major or USG Core requirements.
+Each school has multiple professional advisors to assist students.
+Professional advisors assist students with a variety of tasks, such as developing an academic plan or providing guidance with major or USG Core requirements.

 Advising is an on-going partnership between a student and his or her advisors that empowers the student to plan for academic success.
 Advisors help students with the "here & now," as well as with future coursework and career planning.
 Among other things, advisors:

-- Empower students to develop their 2-year educational plan
+- Empower students to develop their educational plan

 - Discuss appropriate courses & additional educational experiences, such as internships

 - Evaluate progress toward established goals and degree requirements